 Cedar Creek Produce

 Cedar Creek Produce, located in Leo-Cedarville, is another pumpkin emporium.
-(You have to love the straw bale tractor on their facebook page!)
 When you drive up past the fields, you can see tons of pumpkins ripening in the sunshine, surrounded by vines.
 It makes you just want to pull over and start browsing!

 Advanced Tree Technology